Ciara Shows Baby Bump in Shimmering Dress on Oscars Date Night

 Ciara may not have attended the 2017 Oscars, but it was still her night to shine!

-The singer showcased her baby bump and sparkled in a white, jeweled scoop neck gown during her glamorous date night Sunday with husband and NFL star Russell Wilson, who looked dapper in a black tux.
+The singer showcased her baby bump and sparkled in a white, jeweled scoop neck August Getty Atelier gown during her glamorous date night Sunday with husband and NFL star Russell Wilson, who looked dapper in a black tux.
 As the Oscars were underway, the two made their way to the annual Elton John AIDS Foundation Oscars viewing and after-party.
 The singer is one of more than 60 co-chairs of the bash.

 Ciara, who paired her look with a full-length, cream jacket, is pregnant with her second child and first with Wilson.
 She is also a mother to a 2-and-1/2-year-old son, Future Zahir.